On Bi-R-Diagonal Pairs of Operators: Preliminaries and Notation

-with the quantity on the left-hand side of the equation being a bi-free cumulant and the one on the right-hand side being a free cumulant. \end{proposition} \begin{proof} For $n, m\in \Z,$ the following relation between the joint $\ast$-moments of $(u_l, u_r)$ and the $\ast$-moments of $v$ is immediate by Definitions \ref{freehaardef} and \ref{bihaardef}
+with the quantity on the left-hand side of the equation being a bi-free cumulant and the one on the right-hand side being a free cumulant. \end{proposition} \begin{proof} For $n, m\in \Z,$ the following relation between the joint $*$-moments of $(u_l, u_r)$ and the $*$-moments of $v$ is immediate by Definitions \ref{freehaardef} and \ref{bihaardef}

-and, since the algebras $\alg(\{u_l,u_l^*\})$ and $\alg(\{u_r,u_r^*\})$ commute, every joint $*$-moment of the pair $(u_l,u_r)$ factorizes in a moment that has a form similar to the left hand-side of the previous expression.
+Note that since the algebras $\alg(\{u_l,u_l^*\})$ and $\alg(\{u_r,u_r^*\})$ commute, every joint $*$-moment of the pair $(u_l,u_r)$ factorizes in a moment that has a form similar to the left hand-side of the previous expression.
 The moment-cumulant formulas yield that

 and

 The main observation needed to lead us to the conclusion of the proof is that for all $\tau\in\BNC(\chi)$ and for all $V\in\tau$, we have that